 We will continue to promote the work of our organisation and engage widely with stakeholders to build new partnerships and strengthen existing relationships.
-In particular, we will ensure that our existing partnerships with the Digital Office for Scottish Local Government, SEEMiS and CCS continue to offer advantages for our organisations, and explore further opportunities for working together to deliver benefits for our customers.
+In particular, we will ensure that our existing partnerships with SEEMiS and CCS continue to offer advantages for our organisations, and explore further opportunities for working together to deliver benefits for our customers.